OWASP/CheatSheetSeries/cheatsheets/Laravel_CheatSheet.md

 })->middleware('auth');
 ```

-The above profile route allows the logged in user to change his/her profile information.
+The above profile route allows the logged in user to change their profile information.

 However, let's say there is an `is_admin` column in the users table.
 You probably do not want the user to be allowed to change the value of this column.
-However, the above code allows users to change any column values for his/her row in the users table.
+However, the above code allows users to change any column values for their row in the users table.
 This is a mass assignment vulnerability.

 Laravel has in-built features by default to protect against this vulnerability.
 Make sure of the following to stay secure: